Table of Contents

 Ceres was a goddess of agriculture, fertility, maternal relationships, and grain.
 She was the Roman counterpart to the Greek Demeter.
 While both goddesses share an association with agriculture and fertility, Ceres’ focus on maternal relationships marks her as distinct from Demeter, who was the goddess of the more general sacred law.

-It is thought that Demeter may embody some aspects of a Mother Goddess that precede Greek mythology and culture.
-The concepts that Demeter represents, such as life and death and the relationship between humans and food sown from the earth, exist in many different forms and it is logical to assume that Demeter may be a either a combination or co-opting of other, similar pre-Hellenic gods.
+Demeter may embody some aspects of a Mother Goddess that precede Greek mythology and culture.
+The concepts that Demeter represents, such as life and death and the relationship between humans and food sown from the earth, exist in many different forms and it is logical to assume that Demeter may be either a combination or co-opting of other, similar pre-Hellenic gods.

 - Worship of Demeter in Ancient Greece